gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/arm-none-eabi-gcc/2018-04-01-arm-none-eabi-gcc-v7-2-1-1-1-released.md

 ---

-Version v6.3.1-1.1 20180331 is the first release of **GNU MCU Eclipse ARM Embedded GCC**.
+Version v7.2.1-1.1 20180401 is a new release of **GNU MCU Eclipse ARM Embedded GCC**.

 [Binary files »]({{ page.download_url }})

 ## Compliance

-This release follows the official [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm)  **6-2017-q2-update** release from June 28, 2017 and it is based on the `gcc-arm-none-eabi-6-2017-q2-update-src.tar.bz2` source invariant.
+This release follows the official [GNU Arm Embedded Toolchain](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm)  **7-2017-q4-major** release from December 18, 2017 and it is based on the `gcc-arm-none-eabi-7-2017-q4-major-src.tar.bz2` source invariant.

 ## Binaries